runlevel5/ruby-journal-source/source/_posts/2012-02-21-spree-1-0-stable-deployment-on-heroku.markdown

 ### Conclusion ###

-Spree 1.0 is a big major leap to previous versions.
+Spree 1.0 is a big major leap.
 It is faster, more robust and much easier to install.
 Outstanding issue such as 'Superclass mistmach bug with Calculator::PriceBucket', 'Bootstraping migration run failed' are resolved.
 Yet there are possibly issues that I am not aware of, so please file a ticket on [GitHub Issues] [3] and I'll make sure it has my utmost attention.